HugoHakem/nix-os.config/templates/deprecated/README.md

         ]);
    ```

-2. Packages installed for python, through `nix`, because you cannot make them work with `uv`.
+2. Packages installed for Python through `nix`, because you cannot make them work with `uv`.

     ```nix
     python_with_pkgs = pkgs.python311.withPackages (pp: with pp [